 - a.
 CRCvolt: A battery case that must be securely attached to your robot's frame.
-Integrating the 30 Amp self-reset fuse, the robot's 12V, 7.5 Ah lead-acid or Nickel-Cadmium sealed battery must be secured into the CRCvolt during all robot operations. - b.
+Integrating the 30 Amp self-reset fuse, the robot's 12V, 7.5 Ah lead-acid or Nickel-Cadmium sealed battery must be secured into the CRCvolt during all robot operations.
+Solely the terminals connecting to the battery may be modified, provided all modifications are adequate to the wiring (10 AWG) and current (30 A) requirements. - b.
 CRCstop: Emergency stop button in a case.
 The CRCstop must be placed to be easily accessible by the game officials in case of a problem on the playing field.
 Contains a PTC fuse to protect the CRCduino and the CRCsignal.
 The slots on both sides must be easily accessible to add and remove the certification plates. - c.
 CRCsignal: A stack light that must be placed on your robot in a spot that is visible by the crowd and the game officials.
 It must correctly display which team you are on. - d.
 CRCduino: CRC's Arduino-based microcontroller that must be used to control each output and actuation made by the robot. - e.
 CRCconnect: The CRCconnect communicates remotely with the CRCduino to drive the robot.
 No other remote communications are permitted with any robot component.
-The CRCconnect can only be used with the integrated gaming controller or with a USB gaming controller plugged in the CRCconnect.
+The CRCconnect can only be used with the integrated gaming controller or with a USB similar unmodified gaming controller plugged in the CRCconnect.